alexandercoulter/fastfrechet/paper.md

 ### The Variable Selection Problem

-The R package `fastfrechet` solves the variable selection procedure proposed by
+The R package `fastfrechet` implements variable selection for Fréchet regression, specifically in 2-Wasserstein space.
+Variable selection comprises finding an optimal weight vector $\widehat{\pmb{\lambda}}$ that satisfies a $\tau$-simplex constraint, for fixed hyperparameter $\tau > 0$; method exposition is provided by @tucker_variable_2023. `fastfrechet` implements the second-order geodesic gradient descent algorithm developed by
-@tucker_variable_2023 for Fréchet regression, specifically in 2-Wasserstein space.
-The implementation is a second-order geodesic gradient descent algorithm developed by @coulter_fast_2024, with two new modifications.
-First, the new implementation uses the custom dual active-set method discussed in the previous subsection, with warm starts.
-Second, the new implementation includes an option for the user to specify an impulse parameter for the gradient descent algorithm, which implements a momentum-based geodesic gradient descent.
+@coulter_fast_2024, with two new modifications.
+First, the implementation uses the custom dual active-set method discussed in the previous subsection, with warm starts.
+Second, the implementation includes an option for the user to specify an impulse parameter, which implements momentum-based geodesic gradient descent.

-The algorithm implemented by `fastfrechet` provides a fast and accurate solution to the variable selection problem, illustrated by comparison to the algorithm available from @tucker_variable_2023 (Supplementary Material) in
+The algorithm implemented by `fastfrechet` provides a fast and accurate solution to the variable selection problem, illustrated in \autoref{fig:friso_comparison}
-\autoref{fig:friso_comparison}.
-We use the same $\epsilon = 0.0075$ error
+by optimization comparison to the algorithm available from @tucker_variable_2023 (Supplementary Material), over a sequence of $\tau$ hyperpamaters.
+As this previous algorithm does not natively accept multiple $\tau$ inputs, we wrote a short wrapper function that loops over $\tau$ and uses fitted $\widehat{\pmb{\lambda}}(\tau_i)$ as warm start for
-tolerance for the `fastfrechet` method as @coulter_fast_2024, chosen to provide similar optimization accuracy so computation time comparisons are on approximately equal footing.
-As existing code for the old method does not natively accept multiple $\tau$ inputs, we wrote a short wrapper function which loops over the $\tau$ values.
+$\widehat{\pmb{\lambda}}(\tau_{i+1})$.
+We use $\epsilon = 0.0075$ error tolerance for the `fastfrechet` method to estimate each method's computation time to attain comparable optimization accuracy.
 ```
 # Centering and scaling X
 X0 = (scale(X) * sqrt(n / (n - 1)))[,]